Hyperbolic energy and Maskit gluings: Higher genus solutions with negative mass

 The corollary gives an estimation of the conformal factors from above.
 In order to prove convergence of the sequence $\mv_i$, away from the puncture, we also need to bound the sequence of conformal factors away from zero.
 The next lemma provides a first step towards this.
-At its heart lies the inequality \eqref{18XI21.1}, which shows that the area does not concentrate near the minimal geodesic $S_{1/i}$.
+At its heart lies the inequality \eqref{6X21.2} which, together with \eqref{18XI21.1}, shows that the area does not concentrate near the minimal geodesic $S_{1/i}$.
+The parameter $\repsilon>0$ in Lemma~\ref{L23X21.1} below should not be confused with the parameter $\epsilon$ introduced by the exotic gluing of $M_1$ with $M_2$:

-\begin{Lemma} For all $\repsilon$ sufficiently small and all $i$ sufficiently large we have the bounds
+\begin{Lemma} For all $\repsilon>0$ sufficiently small and all $i$ sufficiently large we have the bounds